TatranskiDravci/FLL-td/STYLEGUIDE.md

 ```
 ## Naming
 ### Functions
 To name functions, `camelCase` is used.
 The first character of the name is to be lower cased.
 Any other word, appended to the name is to have its first character capitalized.
-When naming functions, tightly related to specific types, the name of the type should be the first word to appear in teh function name.
+When naming functions, tightly related to specific types, the name of the type should be the first word to appear in the function name.

 Suppose a type `foo` is declared, then the constructor for `foo` is to be declared as
 ```c